 Carmony, Donald F. and Josephine M. Elliott.
 “New Harmony, Indiana: Robert Owen’s Seedbed for Utopia.”
 Indiana Magazine of History 76, no. 3 (September 1980): 161-261.

 Chidester, David.
-Salvation and Suicide: Jim Jones, the Peoples Temple, and Jonestown.
-Indianapolis, IN: Indiana University Press, 2003.
+Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown.
+Indianapolis, IN: University of Indiana Press, 2003.